-Good news, Washington, D.C. area broomball players Kettler Capitals Iceplex, the ice rinks on top of the Ballston parking garage in Arlington, will host four public sessions this
+Good news, Washington, D.C. area broomball players Kettler Capitals Iceplex, the ice rinks on top of the Ballston parking garage in Arlington, will host four public sessions this month spring.

 Updated March 21